jarquecarl-debug/Digital-MRF/README.md

 - **Notification bell** — users receive in-app notifications for approvals, denials, and issuance events

 ### Media Uploads
-- Requesters can attach supporting documents and images via **Cloudinary**
+- Conformers can attach supporting documents and images via **Cloudinary**
 - Uploaded media is stored and linked directly to each MRF record

 ### Authentication & Roles